Latin alphabet

-The Latin alphabet or Roman alphabet is the collection of letters originally used by the ancient Romans to write the Latin language.
-Largely unaltered with the exception of extensions (such as diacritics), it forms the Latin script that is used to write English and other modern European languages.
-With modifications, it is also used for other alphabets, such as the Vietnamese alphabet.
-Its modern repertoire is standardised as the ISO basic Latin alphabet.
+The Latin alphabet is the collection of letters originally used by the ancient Romans to write the Latin language.
+Largely unaltered except for a couple letters splitting (J from I and U from V), an addition (W), and extensions (such as letters with diacritics), it forms the Latin script that is used to write many languages worldwide: in western and central Europe, in Africa, in the Americas, and in Oceania.

+Its basic modern 26-letter inventory is standardized as the ISO basic Latin alphabet.

 Etymology

 The term Latin alphabet may refer to either the alphabet used to write Latin (as described in this article) or other alphabets based on the Latin script, which is the basic set of letters common to the various alphabets descended from the classical Latin alphabet, such as the English alphabet.
 These Latin-script alphabets may discard letters, like the Rotokas alphabet, or add new letters, like the Danish and Norwegian alphabets.
 Letter shapes have evolved over the centuries, including the development in Medieval Latin of lower-case, forms which did not exist in the Classical period alphabet.